teiid/teiid-wildfly-quickstarts/infinispan-local-cache/README.md

 	*  run:  ./standalone.sh -c standalone-teiid.xml

-5) security:

--  to add the administrative user and password run: bin/add-user.sh
--  [optional] setup Teiid user:  edit standalone/configuration/teiid-security-users.properties and add your user and password

-	the default is username=user   password=user

-6) setup the Infinispan Cache
+5) setup the Infinispan Cache

     * `mvn -Psetup-cache jboss-as:add-resource`

-7) setup Infinispan as a datasource
+6) setup Infinispan as a datasource

     * `mvn -Psetup-datasource jboss-as:add-resource`

-8) deploy the sample application infinispan-quickstart.war and the infinispan-vdb.xml artifacts
+7) deploy the sample application infinispan-quickstart.war and the infinispan-vdb.xml artifacts

 	* `mvn install -Pdeploy-artifacts`

-9) RESTART the jboss as server.
+8) RESTART the jboss as server.
 Without using CLI to configure the resources, the resource isn't activated.
 		Therefore, jboss-as requires a restart.

-10) [Required] Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf This will trigger the loading of the 10 Orders and then present that list on the page.
+9) [Required] Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf This will trigger the loading of the 10 Orders and then present that list on the page.

-11) Use a sql tool, like SQuirreL, to connect and issue following example query:
+10) Use a sql tool, like SQuirreL, to connect and issue following example query:

 -  connect:  jdbc:teiid:orders@mm://localhost:31000
+-  queries

+[1] select * from OrdersView
--  query: select * from OrdersView
+[2] select * from OrdersView where OrderNum > 3